-There are days when you need a comforting and nutritious dinner on the table in less than 30 minutes.
-That’s what Thai vegetable stir fries are for!
+There are days when you need a comforting and nutritious dinner on the table in less than 30 minutes!
+Skip the takeout and enjoy our easy Thai vegetable stir-fry instead.

 Colorful and crispy veggies meet deep flavor from the easy stir fry sauce, rounded up with some protein-rich tofu and freshly cooked rice.